 - 1) Power the SPM with a DC 12, 24 or -48V source "wall wart" or other power supply.
 CAUTION: if you intend to power the SPM from -48VDC power AND monitor a -48VDC supply the input power MUST come from an isolated DC-DC converter.
 Newmar will supply a suitable converter free of charge contact Newmar at 800-854-3906 or e-mail techservice@newmarpower.com and request model: 48-12-li. - 2) The green power indicator should illuminate.
-Soon after powering the green status indicator will began blinking periodically. - 3) Connect the SPM to a PC or laptop using the Ethernet crossover cable provided with the unit (P/N 873-0048-0.) - 4) The unit has now been connected to the PC the next step is to configure the PC's network interface card (NIC) to talk to the SPM.
+Soon after powering the green status indicator will began blinking periodically. - 3) Connect the SPM to α PC or laptop using the Ethernet crossover cable provided with the unit (P/N 873-0048-0.) - 4) The green Link indicator (on the Ethernet Jack) will illuminate if a good link has been established.
+If it does not, check the connections or try a different crossover cable. - 5) The unit has now been connected to the PC the next step is to configure the PC's network interface card (NIC) to talk to the SPM.